Old Fashioned Poppy Seed or Coleslaw Dressing

 • If your store has cellophane bags of herbs & spices, the poppy seeds are a bargain.
 Put in jars and keep in the freezer.

-• Markets that cater to Eastern European populations will have all of these items in and at a discount.
+• Markets that cater to Eastern European populations will have all of these items and at a discount.

 Old Fashioned Poppy Seed or Coleslaw Dressing